running-on-sunshine/chasing-stars2/README.md

 ## About

-A game featuring a character that grows in size while collecting stars!
+A Pygame featuring a character that grows in size while collecting stars!

 ## Key Features

-* Players are able to use keyboard arrow functions to move, gain points, and expand in size as they collide with stars.
-Works with Python 2.7 and 3.
-Yay! :)
+* Players can use keyboard arrow functions to move the character
+* Players can gain points by collecting stars that randomly pop up
+* The character grows bigger with each star collected
+* Game works with Python 2.7 and 3

 ## Technologies